istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

   ([Issue #57933](https://github.com/istio/istio/issues/57933)),([Issue #55142](https://github.com/istio/istio/issues/55142)),([Issue #34041](https://github.com/istio/istio/issues/34041))

 - **Added** the ability to specify authorized namespaces for debug endpoints when `ENABLE_DEBUG_ENDPOINT_AUTH=true`.
-Enable by setting `DEBUG_ENDPOINT_AUTH_ALLOWED_NAMESPACES` to a comma separated list of authorized namespaces.
+Enable by setting `DEBUG_ENDPOINT_AUTH_ALLOWED_NAMESPACES` to a comma-separated list of authorized namespaces.
 The system namespace (typically `istio-system`) is always authorized.

-- **Fixed** incorrect mapping of `meshConfig.tlsDefaults.minProtocolVersion` to `tls_minimum_protocol_version` in downstream TLS context.
+- **Fixed** incorrect mapping of `meshConfig.tlsDefaults.minProtocolVersion` to `tls_minimum_protocol_version` in the downstream TLS context.
   ([Issue #58912](https://github.com/istio/istio/issues/58912))

-- **Fixed** serviceAccount matcher regex in `AuthorizationPolicy` to properly quote the service account name, allowing for correct matching of service accounts with special characters in their names. ([CVE-2026-39350](https://nvd.nist.gov/vuln/detail/CVE-2026-39350))
+- **Fixed** `serviceAccount` matcher regex in `AuthorizationPolicy` to properly quote the service account name, allowing for correct matching of service accounts with special characters in their names. ([CVE-2026-39350](https://nvd.nist.gov/vuln/detail/CVE-2026-39350))
   ([Issue #59700](https://github.com/istio/istio/issues/59700))

   **Credit**: This vulnerability was discovered and reported by Wernerina (<https://github.com/Wernerina>).

 - **Fixed** an issue where Istiod could issue leaf certificates with a `NotAfter` time beyond the signing certificate's expiration.
   ([Issue #59768](https://github.com/istio/istio/issues/59768))

 - **Fixed** an authorization bypass in `AuthorizationPolicy` matching for SPIFFE identities and namespaces.
 Regex metacharacters in fields like `source.principals` (suffix matching) and `source.namespaces` were not properly escaped in the generated Envoy configuration, potentially allowing unintended identities to match policy rules.